rahools/animeGAN/README.md

 # AnimeGAN

 AnimeGAN is my foray into the unchartered GAN territory.
-My goal for this project is to be able to construct partially erased anime face images.

-NOTE: THE PROJECT IS STILL UNDER DEVELOPMENT.

 ## Getting Started